mrcoded/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c contains a  function that checks for alphabetic character.
 5-sign.c contains a function that prints the sign of a number 6-abs.c contains  function that computes the absolute value of an integer.
-7-print_last_digit.c contains  function that prints the last digit of a number
+7-print_last_digit.c contains  function that prints the last digit of a number.
+8-24_hours.c contains  function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59